knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 Locker > Physics > Quizzes
 ```

-At which point you will have direct access to Quiz 1.
+At this point, you will have direct access to Quiz 1.

-The working directory is the folder which you are "in" and have opened in front of you; this is the folder whose subfolders and files you can directly access.
-For instance, in order to access Quiz 1, the working directory has to be the Quizzes folder.
-In order to view all the different courses you are taking, you must go to the Locker "folder" and have that be your working directory.
+The "working directory" is the present folder you've opened and are exploring.
+It's the one where you can directly see and access its files and subfolders.
+To illustrate, if you want to see Quiz 1, your working directory must be the Quizzes folder.
+To view all your subjects, the Locker needs to be your working directory.

-When it comes to computers, the working directory is the current directory or folder in which a user is actively working within a file system.
-It is the default location where a command or program will execute and search for files unless a specific file path is provided.
+In computing terms, the working directory is the current directory or folder where a user is actively operating within a file system.
+By default, any program or command will run and search in this location unless you specify a different path.

-Going back to the analogy, say you are taking French class for the first time.
-So you want to create a folder labeled "French".
-You won't be under
+For instance, let's say you've just started taking French classes.
+You need to create a new folder named "French".
+You wouldn't do this inside:

 ```
 English >
 ```

-to do so, right?
-Because French classes are not some subsection of English classes.
-You will instead go to
+Right?
+Because French isn't a subset of English.
+Instead, you'd navigate to:

 ```
 Locker >
 ```

-and add the French folder next to all the other course folders.
-So in computer terms, you had to make
+And create the French folder there, alongside your other subjects.
+In computer jargon, you set

 ```
 Locker >
 ```

-your working directory in order to add the French folder in the right location.
-And that's what a working directory is: a folder in which you are "working" in.
+as your working directory so you could correctly position the French folder.
+This captures the essence of a working directory: the folder you're currently navigating or "working" within.

 # Questions
 - What are some examples of hardware components in a computer?